hoanthien2017/Employee_absenteeism_analysis/README.md

 Assess employee’s absence trend during months.
 Figure out the month and season that has the most absence hours.
 Employ SQL to group month and absence hours.

 #### 2. Top 10 reasons for employee absences
-Investigate the most common absence reasons .
+Investigate the most common absence reasons.
 HR can develop policies and interventions to address specific absence reasons and promote a healthier work environment.

 #### 3. Absence time by age groups
-Explore the change of absence time trend over 4 age groups.
+Explore the disparity of absence time over 4 age groups.
 HR can offer health and wellness programs specifically targeted at this age group.

 #### 4. Assessing to commuting impact
 Determine whether the distance from residence and transportation expenses are significant factors in employee absences.
 It is helpful in making policies that may include remote work options, flexible scheduling, or transportation subsidies.
 Use Case function on SQL to group commuting expenses and distance from home to work, access disparity in absence hour based on commuting factors.